 If you’re using a meter to measure UV light, chances are you need to have assurance that the data you are receiving is accurate.
 Using a meter that is inaccurate, or whose accuracy is uncertain can put the safety of your personnel at risk and can cause unnecessary maintenance or premature replacement of costly lamps.

 If you are relying on that light to inactivate pathogens or initiate a reaction critical to a process, then reliability and accuracy are paramount.
 It stands to reason that there is significant investment in light measurement systems that deliver on those assurances.
-Using an inaccurate UV meter could well end up costing more than the price difference between a budget meter and a high quality, traceable UV measurement system.
+Using an inaccurate UV meter could well end up costing many times more than the price difference between a budget meter and a high quality, traceable UV measurement system.